|

 register % except when “section-page” numbering is enabled.

-Pi configures the indentation (in ens) applied to the first
+Pi configures the amount of indentation in ens applied to the

 Pgps causes the type size and vertical spacing set by S to apply